 Probate is a lengthy process which allows for the legal disbursement of the estate of a family member or loved one who dies and leaves an inheritance.
 It occurs whether there was a will in place or not to provide for a beneficiary.
 You may wonder how long after probate is a will settled, and the answer can vary.
 Probate often must go through court, and it can take anywhere from just a few months to several years for estates to be closed.
-The length of time can vary but is often increased when real property or a business or LLC is involved, especially if a sale is necessary because of multiple owners or inherited property is split between siblings.
-Each state makes its own laws regarding probate, which makes it difficult for average people to understand.
+The length of time can vary but is often increased when real property or a business or LLC is involved, especially if a sale is necessary because of multiple owners or inherited property is split between siblings Each state makes its own laws regarding probate, which makes it difficult for average people to understand.
 New Hampshire, Nebraska or New Jersey may have different statutes than what you will find in West Virginia, New Mexico or Ohio.
 For this reason, you may prefer to hire an experienced law firm to handle your case since the attorney will know the process that meets the requirements.
 However, the basics remain the same across all states, from South Carolina to Connecticut and elsewhere.
 Probate begins after the death of a person when an order is filed with the court.
 Someone is assigned to be the administrator, personal representative or executor of the estate.
 If the person is not named in the will, the court will appoint them.
-The court will also give them the legal documentation or letters which allows them to act on behalf of the estate.
+The court will also give them the legal documentation or letters which allows them to act as overseer of the estate.
 The administrator has several responsibilities for managing the estate.
 They include the following administration duties:

 Delays in Probate